Gao-Chuan/encrypt_netdisk/README.md

 Computation in bilinear group powered by [Charm-Crypto(0.50)](http://charm-crypto.io/).

-The symmetric encryption algorithm is AES.
+The symmetric encryption algorithm is AES, powered by [PyCrypto](https://github.com/dlitz/pycrypto)